 Look at our yearly sea turtle nest totals from 1988 to the present.

 Sea turtle nesting season in South Florida is March 1st through October 31st each year.
 Every morning at sunrise, the Sea Turtle Conservation Team surveys Boca Raton’s five mile stretch of beach to look for turtle tracks made the night before.
 Once a turtle track is located, they determine what species was responsible (leatherback, loggerhead, or green) and if she actually nested or just made a “false crawl.”
 Sea turtles are very sensitive to lights and activity on the beach at night.
 Sometimes a female turtle will emerge from the water but will be frightened back before she can begin to lay her eggs.

 Loggerhead (left) and green turtle (right) crawls

-When a nest has been laid, Marine Turtle Specialists record the location and mark off the area with orange flagging tape.
+When a nest has been laid, the location is recorded and marked off the area with orange flagging tape.
 Every morning, the marked nests are checked for signs of predation and other activity.
 About two months after a nest is laid, it will hatch and roughly one hundred tiny sea turtle hatchlings will make their way to the water.
 This usually happens at night, so the team looks for hatchling tracks on their morning surveys.
 They mark each nest that has hatched.
 Three days after a nest hatches, the turtle specialists excavate the nest and take an inventory of what was inside.
 Hatched shells, infertile eggs, dead embryos, dead hatchlings and live hatchlings stuck in the sand are all counted and recorded to assist with the state-wide monitoring of sea turtle populations.

 Marine Turtle Specialists excavating a nest in the rain!